 It only takes a few simple ingredients to make this delicious pie.
 There's nothing fancy here, just a ton of flavor.
 I just wish I knew where I got this recipe from!

-For the Pie Crust
+For the Homemade Pie Crust

 For the Sweet Potato Filling

-- Molasses - optional
+- Molasses - Optional but definitely worth adding.

 See the recipe card at the end of the post for quantities.